Developer Information on Array based Language files

 In Zen Cart 1.5.8, the language file structure was modified so that the PHP

-define statement would not be used directly.
-The reason for this is that newer versions of PHP will emit warning messages when a constant is redefined, so the old approach would create debug logs if something wasn’t done.
+define statement is no longer used directly to set a language constant.
+The reason for this is that newer versions of PHP will emit warning messages when a constant is redefined (in an override vs core file), so the old approach would create debug logs if something wasn’t done.

 Create a set of language definitions in the storefront override files, but run the base file to ensure that any missing definitions are created, while not updating any definitions that are changed in the override.